Shopify/web-configs/Styleguides/GraphQL.md

 # GraphQL styleguide

 This document outlines our stylistic preferences for authoring GraphQL queries, mutations, and subscriptions.
-It does not go over stylistic concerns for actually building the APIs.
-It also does not go into the best practices for using GraphQL in client-side applications (for more details on this subject, please consult our [best practices guide on GraphQL](../Best%20practices/GraphQL)).
+It does cover building the APIs themselves.
+If you are looking for best practices on writing client-side code that interacts with GraphQL, you can read our [guide on the subject](../Best%20practices/GraphQL).

 ## Table of contents